 Put simply, crowdsourcing involves inviting groups to solve a common problem.
-Usually, crowdsourcing focuses on an online group of thinkers, but not necessarily.
+Usually, crowdsourcing focuses on an online group of thinkers for example employees, but not necessarily.

 Crowdsourcing can be useful for companies at all stages of growth, including startups, scaleups, or established global businesses.

-To compensate participants, companies can offer payment for successful submissions (as with Lego’s fantastic Ideas Portal), or professional recognition (as with IKEA’s innovation platform).
-Fans always love the prospect of prizes, so competitions are great ways to attract new ideas.
+To compensate participants, companies can offer payment for successful submissions (as with Lego’s fantastic Ideas Portal), professional recognition (as with IKEA’s innovation platform), or the ability to execute their idea (as Sodexo’s is doing with our software Braineet Crowdsourcing).
+Employees or customers always love the prospect of prizes, so competitions are great ways to attract new ideas.

 With the emergence of crowdsourcing platform technology, crowdsourcing has never been easier.
 Instead of manually processing submissions, companies can now put the word out, wait for the great ideas to roll in, and manage the process at arm’s length.